aayushsingla/ML_Algorithms/machine_learning_algos/K_means_clustering.md

 K is the most important hyperparameter for K-Means clustering algorithm and the performance of the algorithm can fairly increase or decreased based on this value.
 There are many methods to choose K and some of them are listed below:

 -   **Elbow method:** This is the method used for choosing K in KNN and same can be applied here.
-However, instead of plotting error (we can't compute error here due to unavailability of labels) against K, we plot an evaluation metric (like Intertia or Dunn Method) against K. From the graph obtained, we try to choose the best K from the trend we obtained.
+However, instead of plotting error (we can't compute error here due to unavailability of labels) against K, we plot an evaluation metric (like Intertia or Dunn Method or Silhouette Coefficient) against K. From the graph obtained, we try to choose the best K from the trend we obtained.
 Increase in computation cost is one another factor that is considered while choosing K from the graph (only in cases, when the gain in performance w.r.t K is very less).
--

 #### Advantages and disadvantages of K-Means